phelum/AccessPoint/README.md

     mon4hap now kills any wifi dhclient when starting an upstream interface.
 This stops pointless requests when wifi is in access point mode.
-    mon4hap now check the interfaces files and will run the required pre-up, post-up, and post-down tasks if not mentioned in the interface entry.
+    mon4hap now checks the interfaces files and will run the required pre-up, post-up, and post-down tasks if not mentioned in the interface entry.
 This avoids having to modify the interface files.